Thinking of selling your gold necklace?

 This post outlines top gold buyers, including in-person gold selling options like pawnshops, antique and jewelry stores, cash for gold locations, gold recyclers, and online gold buyers.

-Where to sell a gold necklace
+Where to sell gold necklaces

 Typical places people sell old jewelry include jewelers nearby, pawn and consignment stores, cash for gold outlets, and online jewelry buyers.

 There are safe, reputable sites that will help you sell a necklace and other fine jewelry — including gold, platinum, gemstone, pearl, diamond, engagement and bridal, and designer jewelry, fast, safely and for the highest price.
+A bonus is that you can ship from your own home, which is both convenient and private.

 CashforGoldUSA also buys estate and antique jewelry, watches, bracelets, earrings and loose gemstones and diamonds, too.

-3 tips before you sell your gold chain
+3 tips before you sell gold necklaces

 1. Know what you have